Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 Here's a practical system that preserves memories without stealing presence:

-Sit together with your phones or the shared app.
+Sit together with your phones or a shared app.
 Go through the day:

 - Select 5-10 best photos from what you each captured